 Surgery for Achilles tendinopathy

-Around 1 in 4 people who have persisting pain due to Achilles tendinopathy has surgery to treat the condition.
+Around 1 in 4 people who have persisting pain due to Achilles tendinopathy have surgery to treat the condition.
 Most people have a good result from surgery and their pain is relieved.
 Surgery involves either of the following:

 - Removing nodules or adhesions (parts of the fibres of the tendon that have stuck together) that have developed within the damaged tendon.